koshigaya/hibaripluse_B/README.md

 # hibaripluse_B
 plethysmography

-HibariPulse Basic is  a medical instrument,plethysmography developed by Future Wave,Inc. in Tokyo, Japan.
+HibariPulse Basic is  a medical instrument,plethysmograph developed by Future Wave,Inc. in Tokyo, Japan.
 We show source code, schematics, PCB layout and other information about HibariPulse Basic.

 pats_list111004.xls is BOM.
 The PCB has socket, but no MPU.
 MPU is ATMEGA328p-PU by Micdochip Technology,Inc.